Bora, williwaws and Chinook: damaging winds you've probably never heard of - KESQ

 Just like williwaws, bora winds can be strong and dangerous.

 “The highest gust we have measured is 248 kilometers per hour (154 mph),” said Kristian Horvath, a meteorologist and head of research and development for the Croatian Meteorological and Hydrological Service.
-“This is the highest officially recorded wind gust.”
+“This is the highest officially recorded wind gust (in Croatia).”

 Wind speeds of that magnitude are equivalent to an EF-3 tornado or a Category 4 hurricane.